Stand with Ukraine flag

 Installing and running external TCP Integration

-Please refer to the Remote Integration guide and install TCP Integration service locally or on separate machine.
+See the Remote Integration guide and install the TCP Integration service locally or on a separate machine.

-Please use Integration key and Integration secret from the above section for your TCP Integration configuration.
+Please use the Integration key and Integration secret from the above section for your TCP Integration configuration.

-Once ThingsBoard TCP Integration has been created, the TCP server starts, and then it waits for data from the devices.
+Once the ThingsBoard TCP Integration is created, the TCP server is started, and then waits for data from the devices.

-Now let’s check downlink functionality.
-Let’s add firmware shared attribute:
+Now let’s check the downlink functionality.
+Let’s add the firmware shared attribute:

-Now we’ll need to send again message to TCP integration and see downlink response.
-Please use the same command that was used before.
+Now we need to send another message to the TCP integration and see the downlink response.
+To send the message, use the same command you used before.

 Next steps